davydog187/migrating_from_kafka/notes.md

 # Feedback
 * Keep it to a single sport
+* Simplebet - start by talking about freeroll, walk back from there to describe our data product
+* Rabbit solves the problem of distribution very elegantly, Kafka got in the way.
+Kafka made it complicated, RabbitMQ made it simple.
+* Change "Delivering data for integration (Replays)" -> "Delivering replay data for integration"
 * Who are our customers?
 * Besides Fanduel and data product, describe that we have a free to play product that takes bets
   * Need to highlight the differences between our customers